PDmatrix/gatsby-blog/content/blog/advent-of-code-year-2015-day-3.md

 ---
 ## --- Day 3: Perfectly Spherical Houses in a Vacuum ---

-In this puzzle we have Santa delivering presents to an infinite two-dimensional grid of houses.
+In this puzzle, we have Santa delivering presents to an infinite two-dimensional grid of houses.
 He begins by delivering a present to the house at his starting point `[0, 0]` and then an elf at the North Pole calls him via radio and tells him where to move next.
 But the elf's directions are a little of, and Santa ends up visiting some houses more than once.
 We have to find how many houses receive at least one present.

 ### Part 1